Pterygium (Fleshy Growth in the Eye)

 - Wear UV-protective sunglasses

-These preventive measures can reduce the chances of needing future pterygium treatment.
+These measures help reduce the likelihood of needing pterygium treatment in the future.

 Why Choose Dr. Yazan Salama?

-Dr. Yazan Salama provides expert diagnosis and advanced pterygium treatment using modern techniques that ensure excellent medical and cosmetic results.
+Dr. Yazan Salama offers advanced diagnosis and modern pterygium treatment techniques with a focus on both functional and cosmetic outcomes.

 - Advanced surgical techniques